 Becoming a nurse is truly a calling and not just a job.
 RNs must have a passion for caring for others and balance it with the ability to apply their medical knowledge in sometimes-intense situations.
 Earning a bachelor’s degree in nursing and becoming an RN can open up a broad swath of career paths and specializations, giving nurses the opportunity to focus their career on serving people at different stages of their life, or even entire communities.

-National University’s College of Professional Studies offers a number of nursing degree programs.
+National University’s College of Law and Public Service offers a number of nursing degree programs.
 Our program is founded on the belief that nursing is a path of lifelong learning, building knowledge and skill throughout your career, working to improve outcomes for patients along the way.